agroal/pgagroal/doc/man/pgagroal.conf.5.rst

 disconnect_client
   Disconnect clients that have been idle for more than the specified seconds.
 This setting DOES NOT take long running transactions into account.
 Default is 0

+disconnect_client_force
+  Disconnect clients that have been active for more than the specified seconds.
+This setting DOES NOT take long running transactions into account.
+Default is off

 The options for the PostgreSQL section are

 host